Communication Tips & Clear Speech Practices

 Hearing loss is the 3rd most prevalent condition in adults aged 55 and over, after heart disease and diabetes.
 It affects 1 in 10 people in Canada and its numbers are growing.

-Clear communication is essential to maintaining postive communication with those you love.
-By using these tips and practices, you can better communicate in your daily lives, and even those with only a mild hearing loss can have easier, more comfortable conversation.
+Clear communication is essential to maintaining positive relationships with those you love.
+By using these tips and practices, you can improve communication in your daily lives, and even those with only a mild hearing loss can have easier, more comfortable conversations.
 Through understanding and patience, we can alleviate some of the frustration and loneliness associated with hearing loss.
-Trust your Experts at Hearing Institute Atlanctic and practice these helpful tips today!
+Trust the professionals at Hearing Institute Atlantic and practice these helpful tips today!